JordonGiusto/Walpapers/README.md

-Some walpapers made with js
+#Walpapers made with html and Javascript